 Urban Plantations is on Gwyneth Paltrow’s Home Detox Guide on !

 Urban Plantations offers a variety of compost-related assistance, from coaching to building bin systems.
-Whether you’re a business affected by California Bill AB 1826 “Mandatory Organics Recycling,” or a resident doing your part to help San Diego meet its zero-waste initiative, we can all work together!
+Whether you’re a business affected by California Bill AB 1826 “Mandatory Organics Recycling,” a resident doing your part to help San Diego meet its zero-waste initiative, or involved in plans for a full-scale agrihood, we can all work together!

 Composting is the process of turning food and landscaping scraps into nutrient-rich organic soil matter called “humus.”
 The idea is to return the nutrients that went into growing plants back to the soil to grow a new generation of plants.
 This is what sustainability is all about!